Luc Argand

-Luc Argand (born 7 January 1948) is a Swiss lawyer, and a partner at the Kellerhals Carrard law firm since 2019.
+Luc Argand (born 7 January 1948) is a Swiss lawyer, was a partner at the Kellerhals Carrard law firm.
 Prior to that, he was a senior partner at the De Pfyffer law firm in Geneva.
 He is a former Chairman of the Geneva Bar Association.

-Luc Argand competed in the 1972 Summer Olympics in Munich in the sailing Flying Dutchman category[4].
+Luc Argand competed in the 1972 Summer Olympics in Munich in the sailing Flying Dutchman category.
 He has been a judge for the Court of Arbitration for Sport since 1990, and notably presided over the trials of tennis player Richard Gasquet and cyclist Richard Virenque.
 He was a legal advisor to Bernie Ecclestone, and a trustee of Formula One Holdings until 2004.
 He was also the President of the Geneva Motor Show from 2005 until 2011.